freylax/purescript-native-cpp-so/README.md

 There is an plugin loading application (main) and an plugin loading server application (server).

-Features:
+## Features:

-	* ffi's are looked up in the ffi or src dir we use the naming convention 'my-module.cpp' for the 'My.Module' purescript module
+* ffi's are looked up in the ffi or src dir. we use the naming convention 'my-module.cpp' for the 'My.Module' purescript module
 * linker options for ffi's are found in corresponding 'my-module.lnk' files
 * zephyr does dead code elimination so only needed ffi functions are pulled in

-Issues:
+## Issues:

 * zephyr builds all output files anew for every run This would force a rebuild of all the following compilations.
 We tweak this in the zephyr.bash script, but should be handeld by zephyr.
 	It should give us the list of dependent modules for groups of entry points, we simulate this now by calling it for the plugins and applications separatly.

 # How to build?